isomerpages/nyp-sirs/_services/1b-professional-conversion-programme.md

 <img src="images-2021/Services-CareerServices-PCP-DP.jpg" style="width:100%:">

-<p>PMET mid-career switchers will be reskilled with the necessary competencies to move into new occupations in retail such as Online Business or E-commerce Business Development job roles, to assist retailers to digitalise their business and to provide seamless O2O integration.</p>
+<p>PMET mid-career switchers will be reskilled with the necessary competencies to move into new job roles in retail such as Online Business or E-commerce Business Development.
+They will assist retailers in digitalising their businesses, and provide seamless O2O integration.</p>

 <p>Under the PCP - DP, participants will have to complete the following programmes:</p>